 - a.
 Candidate.
 The faculty member under review for retention, promotion, tenure, or tenure and promotion. - b.
 Department Chair.
 The administrative head of the Department. - c.
 Undergraduate Student RPT Advisory Committee (RPT-USAC) and Graduate Student RPT Advisory Committee (RPT-GSAC).
 The RPT-USAC is a committee made up of representatives of undergraduate students in the Department.
 The RPT-GSAC is a committee made up of representatives of graduate students in the Department.
-Each Committee shall have three (3) members appointed by the Department Chair.
+Each Committee shall have at least three members elected by their peers.
 The RPT-SACs shall elect their own Chairs. - d.
 Peer Teaching Reviewers.
-Peer Teaching Reviewers are tenured faculty members who write peer teaching review reports based on review of teaching materials and observation of teaching. - e.
+Peer Teaching Reviewers are tenured faculty members selected by the candidate and who write peer teaching review reports based on review of teaching materials and observation of teaching. - e.
 Shared-appointment unit.
 This is another academic unit of the University, in which an RPT candidate under review currently has substantial responsibilities, but in which they do not hold a tenure-line position.
-(See University Policies 6-001 and 6-300) - f.
+(See University Policies 6-001 and 6-300)

+- f.
 External Evaluators.
 These experts from outside the University of Utah evaluate the candidate's research/creative activity.
 Each external evaluator must have a demonstrated record of excellence in the candidate's field, and must hold the same or higher faculty rank as that for which the candidate is being considered in this review or the next promotion review.
 An external evaluator shall not be a family member, the advisor or mentor of the candidate, or a close collaborator.
 A candidate will have the opportunity before evaluations are solicited to identify these relationships and any conflicts with any other potential evaluators, all of whom shall be excluded from the list of external evaluators. - g.
 Department RPT Advisory Committee.
 Voting membership of the Department RPT Advisory Committee is determined by University Regulations for each specific RPT action.
 Per University Policy, tenured faculty members vote on a recommendation for retention or tenure, and tenure-line faculty members at the same or higher rank vote on a recommendation for promotion-in-rank.
 (Policy 6-303 provides full details, including rules governing absentee voting).
 Qualified members of the Committee attend and participate in its meetings and vote on its recommendations.
-The Committee may agree to invite others to attend and participate in the meeting as provided by University Regulations; however, other invited participants do not vote on the Committee's RPT recommendations.
+The Committee may agree to invite others to attend and participate in the meeting as provided by University Regulations; however, other invited participants do not vote on the Committee's RPT recommendations. - h.

-- h.
 RPT Advisory Committee Chair.
 The Chair of the Department RPT Advisory Committee is a tenured member of the Department faculty, elected annually during the Spring Semester, by majority vote of all tenure-line faculty. - i.
 Secretary.
-The Committee Chair designates a Committee member as Secretary for each candidate to prepare a report of the Committee meeting regarding the assigned candidate. - Mentor.
-A tenured faculty member who advises and supports the candidate.
-At minimum, the mentor participates in the first-year informal review and should maintain a mentorship relationship with the candidate throughout the probationary period.
-The Department Chair will assign a mentor for the candidate.
+The Committee Chair designates a Committee member as Secretary to prepare a report of the Committee meeting. - j.
+Reviewer.
+This individual prepares a Draft Report about an RPT candidate for consideration, potential editing, and finalization by the RPT Advisory Committee.
+The candidate selects the reviewer.
+The reviewer is tenured and qualified by rank to vote on the RPT Advisory Committee's recommendations regarding the candidate.